Code-Institute-Submissions/ShaneMurphyDev-Project-Portfolio-5/README.md

 1. As a Frequent User, I want to be able to log in or out of my account

-    - The user can easily and clearly log in/out in the navigation bar
+    - The user can easily and clearly log in/out in the navigation bar, this is kept very easy and clear on how to do this

 2. As a Frequent User, I want to add and remove items from my on site shopping basket

-    - The shopping basket is dynamic, adds, removes, and shows total as the site user makes actions
+    - The shopping basket is dynamic, adds, removes, and shows total as the site user makes actions, it also creates a user 'session' in the basket so as to improve the over all experience and convenience for the user

 3. As a Frequent User, I want to be able to view my order history and change my profile details

-    - The users order history will be available on their profile as they make orders
+    - The users order history will be available on their profile as they make orders, this is easily readable and kept clear and well organised

-    - There is a dedicated profile details page where a user can easily update their information
+    - There is a dedicated profile details page where a user can easily update their information or make various other actions they may need to do

 - - -

 ## Newsletter Testing

+- I have decided to use Mailchimp for this project as its very flexible and has incredible customization and was easy to learn

-- I wanted to keep this as inintrusive as possible, users will me prompted with a pop-up to subscibe to our newsletter after being on the site for 20 seconds, this is limited to happening once a day so as not to spam.
+- I wanted to keep this as unintrusive as possible, users will me prompted with a pop-up to subscibe to our newsletter after being on the site for 20 seconds, this is limited to happening once a day so as not to spam.
 Upon subscribing users will recieve a confirmation email to the provided email address

+- Users will recieve an email from a dedicated business email, with all the expected information and an easy awy to unsubscibe if they so wish

 <details>
 <summary>Click here to view mobile prompt</summary>